As Blinken heads to China, here are the main divisions he will try to bridge - ExBulletin

 If China claims, on the one hand, to want good relations with Europe and other countries, it cannot, on the other hand, fuel what constitutes the greatest threat to European security since the end of the Cold War, Blinken said last week.

 China says it has the right to trade with Russia and accuses the United States of fanning the flames by arming and financing Ukraine.
-It is extremely hypocritical and irresponsible for the United States to introduce a large-scale aid project for Ukraine while launching unfounded accusations against normal economic and trade exchanges between China and Russia, Foreign Ministry spokesperson Wang Wenbin said in Beijing on Tuesday.
+It is extremely hypocritical and irresponsible for the United States to introduce a large-scale aid bill to Ukraine while making unfounded accusations against normal economic and trade exchanges between China and Russia, he said.
+Foreign Ministry spokesperson Wang Wenbin said in Beijing on Tuesday.

 A senior State Department official said Friday that thanks to China's support, Russia has largely rebuilt its defense industrial base, which impacts not only the battlefield in Ukraine but is, in our view, a greater threat to European security as a whole.

-U.S. officials, from Biden on down, have repeatedly called on China to use whatever leverage it has with Iran to prevent Israel's war against Hamas in Gaza from escalating into a wider regional conflict.
+US officials from Biden on down have repeatedly called on China to use whatever leverage it has with Iran to prevent Israel's war against Hamas in Gaza from escalating into a broader regional conflict. .

 Although China appears to have been generally receptive to such calls, particularly because it relies heavily on oil imports from Iran and other Middle Eastern countries, tensions have continued to rise since the start of the war in Gaza in October and the recent direct strikes and counterattacks between Israel and Iran.

-Blinken has pushed China to take a more active stance in pressuring Iran not to escalate. tensions in the Middle East.
-He has spoken with his Chinese counterpart, Wang Yi, several times over the past six months and urged China to tell Iran to restrict proxy groups it has supported in the region, including Hamas , Lebanese Hezbollah, Yemen's Houthis and Iranian-backed militias in the region.
+Blinken has pushed China to take a more active stance in pressuring Iran not to escalate tensions in the Middle East.
+He has spoken with his Chinese counterpart, Wang Yi, several times over the past six months and urged China to ask Iran to restrict proxy groups it has supported in the region, including Hamas , Lebanese Hezbollah, Yemen's Houthis and Iranian-backed militias in the country.
 Iraq and Syria.

 Blinken told Wang in a phone call this month that escalation was not in anyone's interest and that countries should urge Iran not to escalate, the Department spokesperson said of State, Matthew Miller, about their last conversation.